How Does the Premium Tax Credit Work for Health Insurance?

 You can get the health care tax credits in two ways.

-- Advance premium tax credit (APTC): You pay less for health insurance each month based on your estimated tax credit.
+- Advance premium tax credit (APTC): You pay a lower monthly rate for health insurance depending on how much money you think you'll make in a single year.

 - Federal tax refund: You get your health insurance subsidy in a lump sum at the end of the year.